No deliverables this time just keep the following in mind:

 - Provide timely feedback.

-Please click on some of the points below to see details.
+Please click on the steps below to see details.

 Take a look at our ‘Roadmap for creating online courses‘ for an overview of the total process (legend and sub-processes included)